“Nothing ever becomes real till it is experienced.” ―John Keats

 1. Data-Driven Creativity Will Be A Strategic Differentiator In Customer Experience

 Data is important in getting the customer experience right, but great CX takes a mix of creativity and intelligence, according to Stacy Martinet, VP of marketing strategy and communications at Adobe.
+(CMO.com is owned by Adobe.)

-“A data-driven approach to creativity helps marketers work more productively, create the right content faster, and deliver that content to the right customer, across the right channels, at the right time,” she told CMO by Adobe.
+“A data-driven approach to creativity helps marketers work more productively, create the right content faster, and deliver that content to the right customer, across the right channels, at the right time,” she told CMO.com.
 “One common denominator among today’s most innovative companies is a unified view of the customer, pulling data from across multiple sources.
 The data piece is table stakes nowadays.
 It’s going to take a mix of creativity and intelligence to stand out.”

 Forward-thinking organizations are already considering how to integrate data and creativity, Martinet added.
 Her advice?
 Creative teams should bring their data/analytics counterparts into the process early on.